 The tailwind is particularly strong in stocks, and to some extent in gold.
 In most other asset classes, you don’t have this edge.

-Some should not trade but invest long term and “forget about it”.
+Investment strategies, such as Buy & Hold, involve investing long term and “forgetting about it”.
 A typical investment strategy can be the boring (but very good) Buy & Hold.
 This is probably the best option for the great majority of investors.

 The idea behind pairs trading strategies is to trade on the value of the spread.
 For example, this could be shorting the strongest and buying the weakest on the assumption they will converge.